- Seller sku

 Why do you have to manage the Amazon seller sku?

 If you send in a popular book to be sold by Amazon then chances are that other sellers are sending in that very book to be sold too.
-So you’ll need your own seller sku in order to properly identify your book against the many other seller’s books in the warehouse.
+So you’ll need your own seller sku or FNSKU in order to properly identify your book against the many other seller’s books in the warehouse.

 This is not only for proper inventory control but also how Amazon knows they have sold YOUR book and not your competitor’s book.